Cones and Canyons: Peru Divide (P3A)

 Cotohuasi also forms a welcome respite from the high altitude pampa.
 Cupped by steep rocky walls, its surrounded by fields of colourful quinoa and replete with fresh fruit delivered from the depths of the canyon.
 A lush and impressively high single drop waterfall is also well worth the side trip.
 Stock up and recharge in Cotahuasi because from here it’s time to climb back into the treeless tundra… prepare yourself for running a 130km gauntlet along rugged mining roads, staying above 4,500m and crossing five 5,000m passes in close succession.
 But the oxygen-depleted effort is more than worth it.
 This stretch is undoubtedly amongst the Peruvian Andes’ most beautiful parts of ‘El Silencio’ – the name given to high altitude, uninhabited regions on the pampa – and a sublime part of the route that’s sure to test even the strongest of riders.

-Eventually, Cones and Canyons winds its way back down into the relative lowlands (relative to the Andes, that is), from where riders have the opportunity of dropping down valley to connect with Peru’s core Great Divide, pedalling up to Abancay on asphalt to catch a bus to Lima, or striking towards the tourist mecca of Cusco.
+Eventually, Cones and Canyons winds its way back down into the relative lowlands (relative to the Andes, that is), from where riders have the opportunity of dropping down valley to connect with Peru’s core Great Divide route, pedalling up to Abancay on asphalt to catch a comfortable bus to Lima, or continuing on two wheels and striking east towards the tourist mecca of Cusco.

 For more photos and a full feature on this route, read Ponderings from the Pampa.

 Diffculty: Cones and Canyons’ main challenge is several extended climbs, an extended stint at 4500m+, and a succession of 5000m passes.
-The first is straight out of Arequipa, so be sure to allow extra days in your schedule to acclimatise if this is your starting point – particularly important for those coming from sea level.
+If you’re riding north, the first is straight out of Arequipa, so be sure to allow extra days in your schedule to acclimatise – particularly important for those coming from sea level.
 Although this is a non-technical ride, roads are in variable condition and in an ever-changing state.
 Resupply points are relatively good though being the Andean backcountry, a grasp of Spanish is very useful.
 With a minimal setup, this route is completely rideable as long as you stop to take a few extra breaths along the way.
 Pack too heavy and you’ll likely be pushing…

 - Visiting the small settlement of Cotahuasi, situated along the deepest canyon in the world.